 - What is a Safety Data Sheet and how does it differ from the “old” Material Safety Data Sheet or MSDS?

-What information is included on a Safety Data Sheet and how to read an SDS label
+- What information is included on a Safety Data Sheet, how to read an SDS label, and information on pictograms

 - The importance of understanding how to properly store and use chemicals in the workplace